Power Rangers Megaforce

-Power Rangers Megaforce is the twentieth season of the long-running television series Power Rangers.
+Power Rangers Megaforce is a television series and the eighteenth entry of the Power Rangers franchise.
 The show is produced by Saban Brands and began airing on Nickelodeon on February 2, 2013.
 The show was part of the Power Rangers 20th anniversary.
 Kidscreen reported that Megaforce featured "the return of many historic Rangers."
 Megaforce uses footage, costumes and props from the Japanese Super Sentai Series Tensou Sentai Goseiger.

 The second season, and twenty-first overall, is called Power Rangers Super Megaforce and premiered on February 15, ending on November 22, 2014.
 Super Megaforce uses footage, costumes and props from Kaizoku Sentai Gokaiger.
 Their sentai counterpart shows are angel and pirate themed.
 The series also used footage from Kaizoku Sentai Gokaiger with footage with suits from before Kyōryū Sentai Zyuranger.

+This is also the first series to use the phrase "it's Morphin' Time" since Power Rangers Zeo.

 Plot summary

 Season 1: Megaforce

 The Megaforce cast at the Power Rangers fan convention Power Morphicon in 2012.

 When the evil Warstar aliens attack Earth, the supernatural guardian Gosei, assigned to protect the Earth by Zordon, and his faithful robot assistant Tensou recruit a group of teenagers - Troy Burrows, Jake Holling, Gia Moran, Noah Carver, and Emma Goodall - to combat the invading forces.
 Equipped with powers that grant them mastery over martial arts and other forms of combat, the teenagers transform into the latest champions of good: the Power Rangers Megaforce.